Saturday, May 19, 2012

 1958: An influential surf-rock duo that formed in high school as the Barons recorded their first song in a garage.
 They scored 26 hits until a tragic accident to Jan Berry cut their recording career short.
 On this date, the first single from Jan & Dean, credited as Jan & Arnie, debuted on the chart--"Jennie Lee".

-1961: The Everly Brothers began their own record label, Caliope Records.
+1961: The Everly Brothers began their own record label, Calliope Records.

 1962: Dee Dee Sharp remained at the top of the R&B chart for a fourth week with "Mashed Potato Time".

-1967: The Beatles held a launch party in London for the release of Sgt.
+1967: The Beatles held a launch party at manager Brian Epstein's house in London for the release of Sgt.
 Pepper's Lonely Hearts Club Band.

 1968: The 5th Dimension were guests on The Ed Sullivan Show.

-1972: Elton John released the album Honky Chateau.
+1972: Elton John released the album Honky Chateau in the U.K.

 1973: "Daniel" by Elton John spent a second week at #1 on the Adult Contemporary chart.

-1973: "You Are the Sunshine of My Life", one of the Top 500 Songs of the Rock Era* by Stevie Wonder, was the new #1, trading places with Dawn's "Tie a Yellow Ribbon Round the Ole Oak Tree".
+1973: "You Are The Sunshine Of My Life", one of The Top 500 Songs of the Rock Era* by Stevie Wonder, was the new #1, trading places with Dawn's "Tie A Yellow Ribbon Round the Ole Oak Tree".
 "Little Willy" from Sweet was #3 followed by Edgar Winter Group's classic instrumental Frankenstein".
-The rest of the Top 10: "Daniel" from Elton John, Paul McCartney & Wings climbed from 13 to 6 with "My Love", Dobie Gray's great song "Drift Away" was song #7, Stealers Wheel had #8 with "Stuck in the Middle With You, Sylvia moved from 14-9 with "Pillow Talk" and Skylark's one and only hit "Wildflower" entered the Top Ten.
+The rest of the Top 10: "Daniel" from Elton John, Paul McCartney & Wings climbed from 13 to 6 with "My Love", Dobie Gray's great song "Drift Away" was song #7, Stealers Wheel had #8 with "Stuck In The Middle With You, Sylvia moved from 14-9 with "Pillow Talk" and Skylark's one and only hit "Wildflower" entered the Top 10.

 1976: Trouble is his middle name.
-Keith Richards of the Rolling Stones crashed his car in Buckinghamshire, England.
+Keith Richards of the Rolling Stones crashed his car near Newport Pagnell, Buckinghamshire, England.
 Police found cocaine and marijuana in the car--small wonder.

-1978: Dire Straits released the single "Sultans of Swing".
+1978: Dire Straits released the single "Sultans Of Swing".
+It flopped, but after a re-release, became a hit the following year.

 1979: "Just When I Needed You Most" by Randy Vanwarmer became the new #1 on the Adult Contemporary chart.